GitYaSome/HTW-Pixel-Controllers/3D Printed Case/README.md

-This directory contains the 3D printable files for the case, lid, inserts, and back mounting bracket.
+This folder contains the 3D printable files for the case, lid, inserts, and back mounting bracket.

 Pictures: